NYR: New York Race

-NYR: New York Race, also known as New York Race, is a science fiction racing game based on the film The Fifth Element directed by Luc Besson released in 2001.
+NYR: New York Race, also known as New York Race, is a 2001 science fiction racing game based on the film The Fifth Element by Luc Besson.
+It was released for Windows, PlayStation 2 and Game Boy Color.
 Many of the characters from the film are playable, including characters that did not have a significant role in the film, and lacked names.

 Gameplay

 The player may choose between 25 unlockable vehicles, each with their own unique advantages and disadvantages, which fit into three categories: